-Our total cost of revenue, net of other direct costs, as well as in our general and administrative costs, includes an expense for company-provided stock matches.
+Our total cost of net service revenues, as well as in our general and administrative costs, includes an expense for company-provided stock matches.
 Our strategy as a privately-held company has been to encourage employee ownership of company stock by providing stock matches on certain purchases of our common stock and common stock units, as well as a means to raise capital as there has not been a public market to do so.
 To the extent that employees purchase stock and stock units directly or by designating previously earned retirement funds, we have provided a match on a portion of the stock purchased.
 In addition, in mergers and acquisitions, as well as key hires, we have from time to time, provided discretionary matches beyond the typical match.
 The standard matching percentage for fiscal years 2004, 2005 and 2006 was primarily 18%.
-Compensation expense associated with these stock matches, which is included in both cost of revenue, net of other direct costs and general and administrative expenses under GAAP, is considered a function of the level of stock purchased by employees and not a cost of work performed.
+Compensation expense associated with these stock matches, which is included in both cost of net service revenues and general and administrative expenses under GAAP, is segregated because it is considered a function of the level of stock purchased by employees and not a cost of work performed.

-Because it is difficult to predict with any precision the amount of stock that will be purchased by employees, our stock match expense can vary significantly from period to period and tends to be a function of the level of our mergers and acquisitions activity.
-We anticipate that, once there is a public market for our stock, we will reduce the overall matches to employees, including those obtained through mergers and acquisitions.
+Because it is difficult to predict with any precision the amount of stock purchased by employees, our stock match expense can vary significantly from period to period and tends to be a function of the level of our mergers and acquisitions activity.
+We anticipate once there is a public market for our stock, to reduce the overall matches to employees, including those from obtained through mergers and acquisitions.
+As discussed above in "Components of Income and Expense," management believes that segregating stock matches is appropriate in analyzing results of operations.
+Stock matches are non-GAAP measures and segregating them from compensation expense included in cost of revenues and general and administrative expenses may not provide an accurate comparison to similarly titled captions reported by other companies.

-Equity in earnings of joint ventures includes our portion of fees added by joint ventures in which we participate in client billings for services performed by joint venture partners and earnings from investments in non-controlled and non-consolidated joint ventures where the joint venture employes its own employees.
+Equity in earnings of joint ventures includes our portion of fees added by joint ventures in which we participate in client billings for services performed by joint venture partners and earnings from investments in non-controlled and non-consolidated joint ventures where the joint venture employs its own employees.